shawnlawson/jensaarai/README.md

 # jensaarai package

-Jensaarai collaborative live-coding package for glsl, tidal, and touchdesigner.
+Jensaarai is a collaborative live-coding package for glsl, tidal, and touchdesigner.